z-zang/lm-lab-css-bem/README.md

 In your index.html file you must work with ~~Yoda~~ BEM to create a more manageable, more zen web page.

-## The Rulez:
+## The Rulez 😒

+Your page should:

 - Have two cards, one light coloured card for Yoda, The Force and BEM.
 One dark coloured card for Darth Vader and his CSS hell!

+- Have some card styling like borders, padding, shadows etc

-- Use BEM notation to clearly name block, elements and modifiers on the page
+- Use BEM notation to clearly name and structure your CSS to target block, elements and modifiers on the page

 * * Hint: avoid duplication in your code.
-Remember your Block styles will affect all cards whereas your modifier styles will change specific, or individual things like the *colour* of your cards.
+Remember your block styles will affect all cards whereas your modifier styles will change specific, or individual things like the *colour* of your cards.

 - NOT use Ids (this is because BEM recommends avoiding Ids and only using classes to avoid specificity wars)

-## Extension:
+## Extension 🔥

 - Using flexbox make your cards sit side by side, in the middle of the page

-- Add more cards using your block CSS styles to target the styles that affect all cards and extra modifiers to change your new cards colour
+- Add more cards with the same base styles of The Dark and The Force cards but with different colours and images